 Best Lures, Bait & Tackle to catch Yellowtail Flounder

-While yellowtail flounders will hit on both lures and bait, the best options are squid, croakers, menhaden, pinfish, and finger mullets.
+While yellowtail flounders will hit on both lures and bait, the best bait options are squid, croakers, menhaden, pinfish, and finger mullets.
+Squid strips tend to be effective.

 The following are fishing lures, bait and tackle that can be used to catch Yellowtail Flounder: